bitovi/react-native-pmo/README.md

 - When running Web, it just runs.
 - When running Android, run the virtual device first.

-### Building

-I’m sure you can trigger EAS from CI, but we may need to create a generic Bitovi account.
-I have not researched this yet.
-Free accounts are limited to 1 concurrent build at a time and take ~10 minutes, so this could become a bottleneck if we want it on all PRs.

 ### Debugging with React DevTools

 You can run React Devtools with `npm run react-devtools`.
 This will start the DevTools up which will be ready to open with Metro's in-app dev menu.
 In running Metro app make sure to hit press 'd' to open the dev menu in React DevTools.